-1. Be enrolled as a regular or provisional student in an eligible Technical Certificate of Credit, Diploma, or Associate Degree Program;

-- 2. Be a U.S. citizen or eligible non-citizen; - 3.
+- 1. Be enrolled as a regular or provisional student in an eligible Technical Certificate of Credit, Diploma, or Associate Degree Program; - Be a U.S. citizen or eligible non-citizen; - 3.
 Have earned a high school diploma or equivalent (GED); or be enrolled in a career pathway under Ability to Benefit (ATB).
-All programs of study offered at STC, with the exception of Interdisciplinary Studies, meet the requirements of career pathway programs for ATB by helping individuals enter or advance within a specific occupation or occupational cluster that aligns with the needs of regional industries. - 4.
+To be eligible as career pathway for ATB, the program of study must be documented as helping individuals enter or advance within a specific occupation or occupational cluster that aligns with the needs of regional industries. - 4.
 Be registered with Selective Service, if required; - 5.
 Not be in default on a federal student loan or owe a refund on a previously received grant; - 6.
 Agree to use any funds received only for educationally related purposes; - 7.
 Maintain satisfactory academic progress in accordance with Savannah Technical College policy; - 8.
 Certify that they will not engage in the unlawful manufacture, distribution, possession, or use of a controlled substance while receiving financial aid: - 9.
-Not be recently convicted on felony drug related charges: - 10.
+Not be recently convicted on felony drug related charges; - 10.
 Meet other program requirements.